samgovier/homelab/5_minecraft.md

 ```

 Still no dice.
 A load balancer IP would probably work, but I'm curious what the recommendation is from the creator.

+USEFUL TRICK, though: if you need to get into a port that's not just a bash shell in the container, you can port-forward whatever you need, eg: `kubectl port-forward podname localport:targetport -n namespace`